Juicing + Green Smoothies

 - Noisy, big and heavy.

-It masticates the small or narrow pieces of fruit and vegetables and slowly pushes the juice through a fine strainer expelling the roughage.
+2. Cold pressed Juicer(Slow speed, Vertical, Single Gear, or Single Auger) How they work It masticates the small or narrow pieces of fruit and vegetables and slowly pushes the juice through a fine strainer expelling the roughage.
+Perfect for

 - Your first investment in your health